Emergency Laceration Kits That Actually Work in US ERs (2026)

 Beyond selecting the right instruments for your setting, sterility assurance protects patient safety.
 Validated sterilization is non-negotiable:

-- Manufacturer holds ISO 13485 certification or equivalent quality management system
+• The manufacturer holds ISO 13485 certification or an equivalent quality management system

 End-user input is critical—procurement decisions made without clinician consultation often fail in practice.
 Establish a trial period with multiple manufacturers and collect structured feedback on: